English to Speakers of Other Languages (ESOL) Program with Endorsement Option

 B EDUC 543 Practicum in ESOL (3 cr)

 Students demonstrate knowledge of ESOL practices and theories in a K-12 classroom setting that includes students demonstrating a range of ESOL levels.
+Please fill out the ESOL Practicum Planning Information for K-12 Teachers at least two quarters before taking B EDUC 543.

 B EDUC 544 Leadership and Program Level Assessment in ESOL (5 cr)